PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/information/information.md

 ### List of changed files

-If there will be any changed or missing items there will be a message at the top of the section: "Changed/missing files have been detected."
+If there will be any changed or missing items there will be a message at the top of the section: "Changed/missing files have been detected.".

 As well as: